unionai/unionai-docs/source/first-project/running-the-workflow.md

 The first URL in the output above points to the image builder and the second URL points to the workflow execution.

-Open the second link to view the execution in Union's user interface and click on the **Graph** tab to see a visualization of the workflow:

 {@@ elif byoc @@}

+To run the workflow on Union, you will need to register the workflow, make your container image accessible to Union, and finally, run the workflow from the Union interface.

-## Register the workflow on Union
+### Register the workflow on Union

 When starting with a new workflow that requires a new container image that has not been previously built, you must first register your workflow code with `unionai register`.
 To register the `ml_workflow` example, run the following command: